roxberry/markrox.dev/src/posts/2025-12-03-self-learning-generation/index.md

 Model Router supplies the reasoning engine.
 MCP supplies the execution and orchestration.

-This separation helps produce a stable, auditable system with improved cost control — in our PoC the frontier-model usage fell to ~5–7% while the cache hit rate stayed around 78%, reducing average request cost.
+This separation produces a stable, auditable system with improved cost control — in our PoC the frontier-model usage fell to ~5–7% while the cache hit rate stayed around 78%, reducing average request cost.

 ### High-Level Architecture Diagram